 When you arrive at our office, you will need to provide a medical history.
 We need to know about any major illnesses or problems you have had, such as heart disease, hypertension, prior surgeries (especially facial surgery), etc. We also need to know your medical history, including medications or supplements that thin the blood.

-Dr. Holds will ask you what bothers you about your eyelids, and he will discuss how these aging changes in your eyelids may relate to changes in other parts of your face.
+Our team will ask you what bothers you about your eyelids, and he will discuss how these aging changes in your eyelids may relate to changes in other parts of your face.
 Eyebrow position is particularly important in brow lift surgery.
 He will discuss your surgical goals, talk about what is attainable, and create a plan to accomplish it.
 A mutual understanding of the goals, expectations, and outcomes is essential to a great result!

 Preparing for your Forehead Lift